The person at the center of this case

 Clothing and accessories: Clothing: Red and white checkered button shirt, navy blue work pants.; Footwear: Light brown western boots.
 Investigating agency: Polk County Sheriff's Office - Bartow | 1988-071225.

-William Farris Goodmon left home to drive to work at approximately 0645 hours in his 1974 Ford T-Bird, following his normal daily routine.
+Goodmon left home to drive to work in his 1974 Ford T-Bird at approximately 6:45 AM, consistent with his normal routine.

-Goodmon's 1974 Ford T-Bird was discovered abandoned in a remote area of Manatee County.
-No physical evidence was located in the surrounding area.
+Goodmon's 1974 Ford T-Bird was found abandoned in a remote area of Manatee County with no surrounding physical evidence.

 William Farris Goodmon was declared legally dead in 1993.